-SkiDUCK TURNS 8 and is seeking volunteers to teach DISADVANTAGED kids how to ski and snowboard.
-If you are an advanced level skier or snowboarder, you will most likely have the skills to teach so please contact us if you are interested.
+SkiDUCK TURNS 9 and is seeking volunteers to teach DISADVANTAGED kids how to ski and snowboard.
+If you are an advanced level skier or snowboarder, you will most likely have the skills to teach so please submit the volunteer form below if you are interested.

 “The best and most beautiful things in this world cannot be seen or even heard, but must be felt with the heart.” – Helen Keller